Maqam (shrine): Purpose

 Maqams were dedicated to Biblical and Quranic, real or mythical, male and female figures from ancient times to the time of the Arab conquest or even late Ottoman rule.
 Ali Qleibo, a Palestinian anthropologist, states that this built evidence constitutes "an architectural testimony to Christian/Moslem Palestinian religious sensibility and its roots in ancient Semitic religions."
 In 1877, the British explorer Claude Reignier Conder wrote that:

 It is in worship at these shrines that the religion of the peasantry consists.
-Moslem by profession, they often spend their lives without entering a mosque, and attach more importance to the favour and protection of the village Мukam than to Allah himself, or to Mohammed his prophet.
+Moslem by profession, they often spend their lives without entering a mosque, and attach more importance to the favour and protection of the village Mukam than to Allah himself, or to Mohammed his prophet.

 Salah al-Houdalieh's study on Sheikh Shihab-Al-Din's maqam, which attracted rural Muslims from the village of Saffa, Ramallah, showed that visitations usually consisted of ritual prayers, burials, Quran recitation, commemorating the sheikh, or making vows.
 Every village in the Palestine region has a wali or patron saint, whom people, predominantly rural peasants, would call upon for help at his or her associated sanctuary.
 While wali can refer to both the saint and sanctuary, a sanctuary for a common saint is more precisely known as a maqam.

 Maqam of Sheikh Al-Nuwairi in the village of Al-Qara, Egypt.